Ajit Singh (politician, born 1939): Political career

-Chaudhary Ajit Singh was one of the most dynamic leaders of India, especially worked for farmers and on economic condition of India.
-When Chaudhary Ajit Singh was Commerce and Industry Minister in V. P. Singh's government, he drafted and tried to pass the bill against License Raj, which was unsuccessful since most of the parties were against it.
-When Chandra Shekhar Government fell, prime minister P.V Narasimha Rao and Finance Minister Manmohan Singh passed the same bill in the Parliament.
+Singh was one of the most dynamic leaders of India, especially worked for farmers and on the economic condition of India.
+When he was Commerce and Industry Minister in V. P. Singh's government, he drafted and tried to pass the bill against License Raj, which was unsuccessful since most of the parties were against it.
+When the Chandra Shekhar Government fell, prime minister P.V Narasimha Rao and Finance Minister Manmohan Singh passed the same bill in the Parliament.
 This bill was one of the major reforms of Indian history better known as the Liberalization reforms of India, which opened the country for the Global market.

 Ajit Singh entered into politics in May 1986 by joining Lok Dal.
 He was made general secretary and a member of central parliamentary board of Lok Dal.
 Within months of joining politics, he removed Mulayam Singh Yadav from the position of Lok Dal legislature party leader in Uttar Pradesh Legislative Assembly.

 Ajit Singh was first elected to Rajya Sabha (the upper house of Indian Parliament) in 1986 after his father and former prime minister Charan Singh became ill.
 He was the President of Lok Dal (A).
 In 1988, he merged Lok Dal (A) with Janata Party and became president of Janata Party.
 In 1989, he was General Secretary of Janata Dal after all the parties decided to merge under the leadership of VP Singh to take on the Indian National Congress.
 Ajit Singh brought in most political strength from Uttar Pradesh to VP Singh during that election.
-At several occasions, Ajit Singh was a significant political figure in government formations as well as in alliances.
-One of the important movements was when Ajit Singh even threatened to leave the P.V.
-Narsimharao government because Manmohan Singh, the Finance Minister of India wanted to put the Indian farmers to also pay income tax, of which Chaudhary believed will destroy the Indian Farmers.

 He was elected to Lok Sabha (the lower house of Indian Parliament) from Baghpat in 1989.
 He was Minister of Industry in V. P. Singh's cabinet from December 1989 to November 1990.
 He was re-elected to Lok Sabha in 1991 Indian general election.
 He served as Minister of Food in P. V. Narasimha Rao's cabinet.